Jarnomer/pipex-error-tester/README.md

 The tester systematically compares your pipex output with the expected `bash` behavior.

 ## 🛠️ Installation

+GNU `bash` is required to use the tester. `Valgrind` support is detected.

+Also some test need `gcc` to compile test programs.

 Clone the repository into your pipex directory: